 - Game Exchange – Ask women to send their favorite board or card game to each other.

 - Gift Card Exchange – Ask women to limit their gifts to gift cards of a certain amount ($5 or $10).
 One of our former Youth Group leaders would do this at Christmas, and they gave out a prize for the most unique gift card given.
 You’d be amazed at the random gift cards you can purchase!

 - Green Things – All gifts must be green.
 You could do the same for other colors—for example, a Purple Parade or a Pink Party.

 - Holiday Décor – Ask women to give an item the recipient could use to decorate for an upcoming holiday (Christmas, Valentine’s Day, Easter, 4th of July, etc.)

 - Kitchen-themed Gift Exchange – All gifts must be something they would use in a kitchen.

 - Mug Exchange – Ask women to give a mug and their favorite tea or packaged beverage.
-Invite everyone to bring the mug they received to a follow-up Zoom gathering.
+Invite everyone to share a photo of the mug they received in your Facebook group.

 - Snack Swap – Ask women to give a snack they love or a snack they think the recipient will enjoy.

 - Sock Swap – Ask women to give the gift of socks.
 My son’s girlfriend mentioned they have a crazy sock exchange at work every Christmas.
 The socks range from crazy to comfy, and it’s a lot of fun.
-Encourage women to post a photo of their socks online or have a Zoom meet-up to show & tell.
+Encourage women to post a photo of their socks online or wear them at your women’s retreat.